-In the College of Business Administration, students can experience globalization first-hand through the Study Abroad in Costa Rica program.
-Students spend 10 days in Costa Rica, participating in interactive sessions with local business professionals, enjoying the local culture and earning up to six hours of credit.
-The group tours several American and Costa Rican companies during the program.
-Participants are exposed to international business and gain an increased awareness of cultural differences in business practices.
+In the College of Business Administration, students can experience globalization first-hand through the Study Abroad programs.
+Students spend 10 days with a faculty member in Costa Rica or China, participating in interactive sessions with local business professionals, enjoying the local culture and earning up to six hours of credit in business courses.
+The program includes lectures, presentations, site visits, company tours, and time to sight see.

 Study Abroad adds an invaluable dimension to a student’s academic, cultural and professional development and may provide an advantage in an increasingly competitive job market.
 First-hand experience of other countries and cultures provides a clearer understanding of our common human heritage, our own society and culture and our place in the global community.

 College of Business Administration Study Abroad programs are only available to registered Nicholls students who are at least a junior and in good academic standing.
 These once-in-a -lifetime experiences occur in May of each year.
 Before leaving for Study Abroad, the following document must be completed by students earning academic credit.

 CLICK HERE to download the Study Abroad Credit Request sheet.